Meteosat visible and infrared imager

 The Meteosat visible and infrared imager (or MVIRI) is the scientific instrument package on board the seven Meteosat first-generation geostationary meteorological satellites.
 This instrument is capable of capturing images in the visible, infrared, and water vapor regions of the electromagnetic spectrum.

+Overview

+The MVIRI captures essential information across various spectral bands.
+Its primary purpose is to observe and analyze atmospheric conditions, cloud formations, and surface temperatures.
+Some of the main features are: